samqchau/fetch-frontend-exercise/README.md

 * Stronger client-side form validation
 * Password visibility toggle
 * Tailwind and react-select library style conflicts.
 If I had more time I would resolve this difference.
+* ESLint & Prettier should be ran on another machine or another process rather than on blocking dev time